 SME, the leading resource for social media news, surveys their readers to develop their annual social media marketing industry report.

-Another example that uses surveys to create some incredible UGC is Content Marketing Institute (CMI).
+Another example that uses surveys to create some incredible user generated content is Content Marketing Institute (CMI).

 CMI surveys their customers to create their annual benchmarks reports: